 HMRC are the UK tax authority.
 They are responsible for collecting and managing most UK taxes.
 They also interact with other government organisations – for example, they collect most student loan repayments.
-These are not a tax, they are repayments towards money that students have borrowed in the past; but because they are calculated as a deduction from income, the tax system is a convenient way to collect them.
+These are not a tax, they are repayments towards money that students have borrowed in the past.
+However, because they are calculated as a deduction from income, the tax system is a convenient way to collect them.

 HMRC also collect and manage Scottish income tax on behalf of the Scottish Government, but Revenue Scotland collect and manage devolved taxes in Scotland.